 K-State alumni and friends have many opportunities to leave their mark on a spot they love full well.
 Pavers can be personalized for installation on the K-State Alumni Center’s Johnson Terrace near the Wildcat statue.
-Additionally, the Senior Sidewalk, located on 17th Street immediately east of Memorial Stadium, features personalized stones; the first year students had the opportunity to make a donation and in return be honored with a stone in the sidewalk was 2000.
+Additionally, the Senior Sidewalk, located on Martin Luther King Jr. Drive immediately east of Memorial Stadium, features personalized stones; the first year students had the opportunity to make a donation and in return be honored with a stone in the sidewalk was 2000.
 K-State fans also can see their names and messages on a Legacy Brick in the West Stadium Center Plaza at Bill Snyder Family Stadium.

 K-State Alumni Center’s Wildcat statue and KSU Obelisk